-The 2019 NCAC Swimming & Diving Championships return to the Trumbull Aquatics Center on the campus of Denison University in Granville, Ohio, for the sixth year in a row.
-The nation's top Division III conference meet begins on Wednesday, February 13, and runs through Saturday, February 16.
+The NCAC Swimming & Diving Championships return to the Trumbull Aquatics Center on the campus of Denison University in Granville, Ohio, for the seventh year in a row.
+The nation's top Division III conference meet begins on Wednesday, February 12, and runs through Saturday, February 15.

-The Denison men's team is the 10-time defending champions, while the Kenyon women's team earned the top spot a season ago.
-The Big Red men are the only team to defeat the Kenyon men at the NCAC meet, claiming titles in 1997, and from 2009-2018.
+The Denison men's team is the 11-time defending champions, while the Kenyon women's team earned the top spot the last two seasons.
+The Big Red men are the only team to defeat the Kenyon men at the NCAC meet, claiming titles in 1997, and from 2009-2019.
 The Denison women snapped the Ladies' 19-year hold on the league crown in 2004, with KC regaining control of the title from 2005-08.
 DU then reeled off seven-straight championships from 2009-15, with the KC women regaining the crown in 2016 and the Big Red taking it back in 2017.
-The Ladies took home the title once again last winter.
-Overall, Kenyon has won 25 of the 34 NCAC titles contested in women's competition and 23 total titles on the men's side.
+The Ladies then took home the NCAC title in both 2018 and 2019.
+Overall, Kenyon has won 26 of the 35 NCAC titles contested in women's competition and 23 total titles on the men's side.

 Founded in 1983, the North Coast Athletic Conference consists of 10 academically selective colleges and universities - Allegheny College, Denison University, DePauw University, Hiram College, Kenyon College, Oberlin College, Ohio Wesleyan University, Wabash College, Wittenberg University and the College of Wooster along with affiliate member Earlham College (field hockey).
 The NCAC sponsors 23 championship sports, 11 for men and 12 for women.

 |Denison Informational Site|